-Note 5 - Transactions with Related Parties-Continued
+Note 7 - Transactions with Related Parties-Continued

 An amendment to the lease agreement was executed on October 21, 2015 for one (1) five (5) year period starting January 1, 2016 and ending December 31, 2020.
-The base rent shall increase .25 per square foot annually, with the base rent for the year ended December 31, 2019 to be \$17.25 per square foot for a total base rent of \$32,361 and to be \$17.50 with a base rent of \$32,830 for the year ended December 31, 2020.
+The base rent shall increase .25 per square foot annually and will be \$17.50 with a base rent of \$32,830 for the year ended December 31, 2020.

-Rent expense for the years ended December 31, 2018 and 2017 amounted to \$31,892 and \$31,423 respectively.
-Additionally, the Corporation increased its commitment by assuming the lease for three unreserved parking spaces in the corporation's parking garage.
+Rent expense for the years ended December 31, 2019 and 2018 amounted to \$32,361 and \$31,892 respectively.
+Additionally, the Corporation increased its commitment by assuming the lease for three unreserved parking spaces in the Corporation's parking garage.
 The Corporation's arrangement for parking was coterminous with the original lease agreement.
 Effective January 1, 2016, and throughout the term of the Lease the parking rent will be \$135.00 per space per month.

-No amount of rent payable was outstanding as of December 31, 2018 and 2017.
+No amount of rent payable was outstanding as of December 31, 2019 and 2018.
 The Corporation paid approximately \$405 monthly to rent the three parking spaces.
 In addition, the parking rate for the four spaces designed for the parking of cleaning equipment is \$280 per month.

-Future minimum lease payments relating to the HDID's offices, Visitors Information Center and Parking are \$37,491 for the year ending December 31, 2019, and \$37,690 for the year ending December 31, 2020.
+Future minimum lease payments relating to the HDID's offices are \$37,690 for the year ending December 31, 2020.

-On February 17, 2011, the Corporation executed a Property Protection Services Agreement (Agreement) with Harrisburg Property Services, Inc. (HPS) to provide safety patrols to the District Wednesday through Saturday 6 p.m. to 9 p.m.
-Consideration to HPS under the assigned Agreement was paid monthly based on billings computed using hours worked times rates defined in the contract.
+The Corporation executed a Property Protection Services Agreement Agreement) with Harrisburg Property Services, Inc. (HPS) to provide safety patrols to the District Monday through Friday during lunchtime for a fixed fee.
+The Police provide safety patrols Thursday through Saturday from 6PM-10PM.
+This was paid monthly based on billings computed using hours worked times rates.

-Note 6 - Commitments & Contingencies
+Note 8 - Commitments & Contingencies

 A Contract effective January 1, 2011 was entered into with ABM Janitorial Services to provide all services and labor necessary to commence and complete a cleaning program with the Corporation.
-The vendor will be compensated on a cost plus basis not to exceed \$302,512 annually.
+The vendor will be compensated on a cost-plus basis not to exceed \$302,512 annually.
 Hourly wage rates, supplies, equipment expenses and other costs are detailed in the proposal.
 Yearly 12-month extensions s have been agreed upon.
-A 12-month extension was agreed upon in December 2018 to continue through December 2019 with subsequent 12-month extensions.
+A 12-month extension was agreed upon in December 2019 to continue through December 2020 with subsequent 12-month extensions.